laurencw348/myprojects/documents/design-journey.md

 ## Audience's Needs (Milestone 1)
 > List the audience's needs that you identified in Project 1 or 2.
 Just list each need.
 No need to include the "Design Ideas and Choices", etc. You may adjust the needs if necessary.
 However, any changes you make to the needs for this project should be clearly identified and justified.

-- TODO: Need 1
-- TODO: Need 2
-- TODO: ...
-- ...
+- Need 1: Background information about me to get a sense of my personality and academic acheivements
+- Need 2: In depth explanation of the courses I offer
+- Need 3: An explanation of how my tutoring caters perfectly to each students academic needs
+- Need 4: An understanding of how good I am at tutoring
+- Need 5: Prices for each of the courses I teach
+- Need 6: The ability to contact me with questions or feedback

 ## HTML Form + User Needs Brainstorming (Milestone 1)
 > Using the audience needs you identified, brainstorm possible options for an HTML form for the site.
 List each idea and provide a brief rationale for how the HTML form addresses that need.

 - The first possible option for a HTML form for this site is a feedback form that asks users about their experience with having me as a tutor.
-Since the form would be anonoymous, this would allow users to provide me with constructive feedback such that I can improve my teaching/tutoring style.
-This addresses the needs of my users
+This would address Need 1, since the form allows students to provide me with anonoymous constructive feedback such that I can improve my teaching/tutoring style.
-- The second possible option for a HTML form is
+- The second possible option for a HTML form is a inquiry form
 - The third possible option for a HTML form is a new subject request form which will allow users to request a new subject that they would like me to provide tuition for.
+This addresses need 4, since the form gives potential students an opportunity to get tutoring that perfectly caters to their academic needs.

 ## HTML Form Proposal & Rationale (Milestone 1)